pizzeys/pizzeys.github.io/content/posts/adventures-in-php-static-analysis.md

 sam@DESKTOP:~/sauce/PHPMailer$ ./vendor/bin/psalm --taint-analysis
 ```

-And here is where I'd love to tell you it found nothing, because it make for a cleaner
+And here is where I'd love to tell you it found nothing, because it would make for a cleaner
 example.
 But I didn't pick my bugs carefully enough until this point, and it turns out
 Psalm detects this issue anyway, because it detects it on the ``file_get_contents()`` sink,
 which they already have detected for file disclosure reasons. :)